nozimmjon/jan_2023/README.md

-# jan_2023
+# Consumer Sentiment Index

+## Jan 2023

 This project intended to automate the preprocess, cleaning and analyzing survey data to determine sentiment of consumers in Uzbekistan.